 Where a child is based full time at a school, but visits other schools or a Pupil Referral Unit, the school where the pupil is ‘on roll’ will be responsible for arranging transport and for the cost of such transport.
 Parents/carers should, in these circumstances, address any issues directly to the child’s school.

 8. Travel Assistance for parents/carers to attend meetings/events

 Where a parent/carer is required to attend school for a meeting/event, it is their responsibility to make their own travel arrangements.
 Subject to the following conditions, parents/carers may be allowed to travel on their child’s vehicle where:

 (a) Permission is granted by Trafford’s Travel Coordination Unit prior to the journey (this is essential for insurance purposes) and;

 (b) there is a spare seat available on the vehicle;

 (c) the vehicle is not diverting from its regular route.

 9. Medical assistance

-Passenger Assistants are trained in basic First Aid and receive additional training in circumstances that are specific to the child’s needs where necessary.
-However, in the event of an emergency, Travel Assistants and drivers will contact 999 to request a paramedic support.
+Passenger Assistants are trained in basic First Aid and Epilepsy Awareness.
+However, in the event of an emergency, Travel Assistants will contact 999 to request a paramedic support.